imba-js/runner/README.md

 # imba-runner

-`imba` command allows you to easily manage and run commands in your monolithic repository.
+`imba` command allows you to easily manage and run shell commands in your monolithic repository.

 It's almost as if some parts of `docker-compose.yml`, `.gitlab-ci.yml` and `package.json` files had sex and this was their child.